Grow Creator Field Notes

 Running theme questions across a series — "every episode I'm asking which boss you want me to attempt next" — builds a comment habit.
 Viewers start commenting before they've even watched because they know the format.
 Famanto Gaming's cinematic series and Gwynblade's recurring discussion segments both use this loop.
 It works because it turns the comment from a one-time ask into a viewer ritual.

 If you want to see what comment-driving hooks are working on competitors in your exact niche before you script your next video, Competitor X-Ray runs the same diagnostic on any gaming channel you point it at — so you can see which of their uploads got abnormal comment density and what they did differently.
-And before you shoot the video, Idea Engine builds a per-video blueprint with the hook, on-screen text, and comment-trigger question pre-written based on what already works on your channel.
+And before you shoot the video, Viral Radar lets you search YouTube Shorts and Instagram Reels for gaming videos already going viral — the ones outrunning their channel's usual reach — so you can Remix a proven comment-driving winner and Grow Bot rebuilds it for your channel, hook and on-screen text and comment-trigger question included.

 After a video goes live, Reel IQ reads the per-video signals — hook strength, retention drop-offs, rewatch loops, and whether your comment ask landed at the right moment — and tells you the single fix that would have moved the needle most.